-- A. Payment for overtime shall be no later than one (1) month following the pay period in which overtime is worked except as provided in subsection (D) below.
-The employee may have the choice of accepting the overtime payment in cash or as accrued compensatory time dependent upon operational needs. - B. (Forestry only.)
-All employees shall receive cash for overtime worked.
-If the employee wishes to receive compensatory time off in lieu of cash, he/she shall have the option of maintaining a maximum of one hundred (100) hours of compensatory time for overtime hours worked. - C. (ODOT and OPRD only.)
-Compensatory time off may be scheduled by the Agency.
-Accrued compensatory time off above eighty (80) hours not taken by the close of business on April 30, including that earned in April, will be paid in cash as if it had been earned during April.
+A. Payment for overtime shall be no later than one (1) month following the pay period in which overtime is worked except as provided in subsection (D) below.
+The employee may have the choice of accepting the overtime payment in cash or as accrued compensatory time dependent upon operational needs.

+- B. Compensatory time off may be scheduled by the Agency.
+Accrued compensatory time off above one-hundred and twenty (120) hours not taken by the close of business on April 30, including that earned in April, will be paid in cash as if it had been earned during April.
 Such payments shall be made on the June 1 payroll.
-Employees may request to have all or a portion of their compensatory time cashed out at one other time during the year, and these requests shall be granted and paid on the next regular paycheck cycle. - D. Employees traveling for the purposes of participating in transfer or promotional interviews are ineligible for overtime pay.
+Employees may request to have all or a portion of their compensatory time cashed out at one other time during the year, and these requests shall be granted and paid on the next regular paycheck cycle. - C. Employees traveling for the purposes of participating in transfer or promotional interviews are ineligible for overtime pay.